Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/user-account-faq.md

 ## Learn more about your User Account

 Welcome!
-Read on to get answers to most of your questions about your user account.
+Read on to get answers to your questions about the user account.

+**CONTINUE HERE**
+...
+...

 ### How can I access my user account